Icemap/tidb-momento-example/java-read-aside/README.md

 ## Prepare

-1. Create a [TiDB Cloud](https://tidbcloud.com/console/clusters) Serverless Tier Cluster.
+1. If you didn't have a TiDB cluster, create a [TiDB Cloud](https://tidbcloud.com/console/clusters) Serverless Tier Cluster.
 You can see the [help documents](https://docs.pingcap.com/tidbcloud/create-tidb-cluster) to get more information.
-2. Configure Momento by Momento CLI:
+2. If you not configured Memonto before, configure Momento by Momento CLI:

     1. Download and create token: